Invinchevarrior/RCTlab/README.md

 - React 16.13.1
 - React Router DOM
 - Axios for API calls
-- CodeMirror for code editing
+- CodeMirror for code editing with advanced features
+- Lodash for utility functions and debouncing
-- Prism.js for syntax highlighting
+- PropTypes for type validation
+- Real-time code compilation and error handling

 ### Backend
 - Node.js with Express